cloudmesh/cloudmesh-mpi/doc/chapters/parameter.md

 This Python program sets a variable n (default is 1) and runs a cloudmesh StopWatch based on the value of the variable n.
-If n is set to 1, the program waits for a period of time (0.1 times n), prints the value of n, and then outputs the cloudmesh benchmark for a number of processors.
-If n is set to 1, cloudmesh benchmark will only output 1 processor and the period of time the program waited.
+If n is set to 1, the program waits for a period of time (0.1 times n), prints the value of n, and then outputs the cloudmesh benchmark for a particular processor.
+If n is set to 1, cloudmesh benchmark will output processor 1 and the period of time the program waited.
+If n is set to 2, cloudmesh benchmark will output processor 2 and so on.

 This is meant to be a beginner's basic exploration into the click module.